 Charitable Trust for further information.
 Administrative Manager Constance Travis Charitable Trust 86 Drayton Gardens London SW10 9SB Tel: 01604 862296 CONUNDRUM CHARITABLE TRUST 1 March 1 September The Trust funds a wide range of charitable work in Scotland, ranging from the arts, animals, faith, health, care, education, young people and veterans.
 Open to most non-profits, with the Trust favouring stand-alone projects (vs core costs) where their funding can have the most significant impact.
 Applications can be for up to £5,000 per year.
 CO-OPERATIVE AND COMMUNITY FINANCE Ongoing Max award: £75,000.
 The scheme's primary purpose is to enable people to own and democratically control the businesses in which they work, or which operate in their local community.
 This is achieved by the provision of finance and financial services, throughout the UK, to those enterprises which practise or support the principles of cooperation; common ownership; employee, community or social ownership; equal opportunity and workplace democracy; and sustainable development.
 Applications are welcome from those: Starting a social enterprise, co-operative or employee-owned business.
 Who are seeking to expand a social enterprise, co-operative or employee-owned business.
 Wishing to take over an existing business and convert it to a co-operative or social enterprise.
-(This may be where a business would otherwise close, be sold to a third party, or become a privatised CORRA FOUNDATION LOCAL SUPPORT FUND - NATIONAL DRUGS MISSION Ongoing until funds are spent public utility.)
-The Local Support Fund (LSF) is for grassroots and community-based organisations in Scotland, which deliver frontline services to support people who use or used drugs, people who are in recovery and/or their families.
+(This may be where a business would otherwise close, be sold to a third party, or become a privatised public utility.)
+CORRA FOUNDATION Ongoing until The Local Support Fund (LSF) is for grassroots and community-based organisations in Scotland, which LOCAL SUPPORT FUND - NATIONAL DRUGS MISSION funds are spent deliver frontline services to support people who use or used drugs, people who are in recovery and/or their families.
 FUNDS To apply, email the grants team for a chat about your project or call us on 0131 444 4020.
-CORRA FOUNDATION - BOOST SMALL GRANTS PROGRAMME Opens 25 February 2025 and will close at noon on 11 March 2025 Boost Small Grants programme is managed by Corra and is funded in partnership with STV Children's Appeal and Comic Relief.
-Boost is for local community organisations across Scotland supporting children and families affected by poverty.
+CORRA FOUNDATION - BOOST SMALL GRANTS Round 2 will open at the end of April Boost Small Grants programme is managed by Corra and is funded in partnership with STV Children's Appeal and Comic Relief.
+PROGRAMME Round 3 will open Boost is for local community organisations across Scotland supporting children and families affected by at the start of September poverty.
 Not all of your work has to be with children and families but the project you want a grant for should directly benefit children and families.
 The work you are doing might be about providing practical help, or organising activities and gatherings, or addressing another local need.
 Boost Small Grants will provide grants of £500 - £3,000 to constituted groups and charities with an annual income of £50,000 or less.
 Unconstituted groups can apply for grants of between £250 - £1,500.
 There will be around £400,000 available to distribute in 2025, and we expect to make around 160 grants.
 Approximately 10% of the funding available will be made in grants to unconstituted groups.